-$$ds^{2} = e^{2A(r)} \eta{\mu\nu} dx^{\mu} dx^{\nu} + e^{2B(r)} dr^{2} + e^{2C(r)} \delta{mn} dy^{m} dy^{n}, \qquad (1.2)$$ metrics (1.2), we identify the convenient harmonic gauge and present the set of equations for A(r), B(r), C(r), the dilaton profile $\phi(r)$, and the allowed form field strengths.
-The reader can find a more detailed discussion of all these steps in I. In section 3 we construct, within the above framework, all static vacuum solutions in the presence of the tadpole potential in (1.1), but in the absence of form fluxes.
-The special role of the "critical" orientifold potential with $\gamma = \gamma_c = \frac{3}{2}$ manifests itself clearly in this analysis where, following the approach that revealed the onset of the climbing behavior in isotropic cosmologies in [40], we scan the behavior of these vacua for arbitrary positive values of γ , and in particular in the new solutions with p < 8.
-For $\gamma = \gamma_c$ we find two families of such solutions: both approach, at one end, a tadpole-free isotropic solution of appendix A, while at the other end the asymptotics is governed by a tadpole-free isotropic or anisotropic solutions, even if the string coupling diverges there.
-For $\gamma < \gamma_c$ the backgrounds approach, at both ends of the internal interval, which is of finite length, the anisotropic tadpole-free solutions of I, and the string coupling diverges at least at one end.
+$$ds^{2} = e^{2A(r)} \eta{\mu\nu} dx^{\mu} dx^{\nu} + e^{2B(r)} dr^{2} + e^{2C(r)} \delta{mn} dy^{m} dy^{n} , \qquad (1.2)$$

+The plan of the paper is as follows.
+In Section 2 we briefly set up our notation, reviewing the effective action and the symmetric field profiles that are allowed in the class of metrics (1.2), we identify the convenient harmonic gauge and present the set of equations for A(r), B(r), C(r), the dilaton profile $\phi(r)$, and the allowed form field strengths.
+The reader can find a more detailed discussion of all these steps in I. In Section 3 we construct, within the above framework, all static vacuum solutions in the presence of the tadpole potential in (1.1), but in the absence of form fluxes.
+We also highlight the surprising sub-dominance of the tadpole potential in many asymptotic regions and connect these solutions, which are anisotropic generalizations of the p = 8 Dudas-Mourad vacuum of [11], to the Kasner-like flux-free geometries of [10] that are also reviewed in Appendix A. The special role of the "critical" orientifold potential with $\gamma = \gamma_c = \frac{3}{2}$ manifests itself clearly in this analysis, and in particular in the new solutions with p < 8.
+For $\gamma = \gamma_c$ we find two families of such solutions: both approach, at one end, a tadpole-free isotropic solution of Appendix A, while at the other end the asymptotics is governed by a tadpole-free isotropic or anisotropic solution, even if the string coupling diverges there.
+For $\gamma < \gamma_c$ the backgrounds approach, at both ends of the internal interval, which is of finite length, the anisotropic tadpolefree solutions of I, and the string coupling diverges at least at one end.
 For $\gamma > \gamma_c$ there are four types of solutions.
 They all approach an isotropic tadpole-dependent limit at one end, which lies at a finite distance, while at the other end, which can lie at a finite or infinite distance, the limiting behavior can be either isotropic and tadpole-dependent or anisotropic and tadpole-free.
 The string coupling diverges again at least at one end.
-In section 4 we discuss corresponding cosmological models, with emphasis on their climbing or descending behavior.
-In section 5 we describe the general setup to analyze more complicated vacua where a form flux and a tadpole potential are simultaneously present.
-Combining a form flux with the tadpole potential leads in general to complicated systems that are not integrable, but there is a special case that is surprisingly simple.
-It concerns the value $\gamma = \frac{3}{2}$ that pertains to the two ten-dimensional orientifolds and an \mathcal{H}7 flux, or equivalently a "magnetic" three-form flux.
-In section 6 we describe in detail these exact solutions and elaborate on their different types of limiting behavior.
+In Section 4 we discuss corresponding cosmological models, with emphasis on their climbing or descending behavior.
+In Section 5 we describe the general setup to analyze more complicated vacua where a form flux and a tadpole potential are simultaneously present.
+In Section 6 we describe in detail the exact solutions in the presence of the orientifold tadpole potential with $\gamma = \frac{3}{2}$ and of a "magnetic" three-form flux, and elaborate on their limiting behaviors.
 All these solutions include a finite interval and approach a supersymmetric limit at one end, while at the other the limiting behavior can be zero-flux tadpole-free isotropic or anisotropic, or again supersymmetric.
 The anisotropic case allows a finite string coupling in the asymptotic region.
 Section 6 also contains a discussion of the corresponding cosmological solutions, which can combine climbing and descending behaviors with contractions of some set of coordinates.
 Section 7 contains our conclusions, and includes tables summarizing the main properties of the solutions, together with some comments on possible future developments along these lines.
-In appendix A we review the zero-flux solutions discussed in [38], which play an important role in asymptotic regions also in the presence of the tadpole potential.
-Appendix B collects some properties of a Newtonian model that recurs in our analysis, and finally appendix C recovers the $AdS \times S$ vacua of [41, 42] in the harmonic gauge.
+Appendix B collects some properties of a Newtonian model that recurs in our analysis, and finally Appendix C recovers the $AdS \times S$ vacua of [12] in the harmonic gauge.